wg-osr/walkerga.github.io/class/fi_githyanki.md

 **D:** Silver Sword of Gith<br>

 ## Gith Magic
-You can cast spells using Spell Dices (SD) like a Wizard, except that yours depend on your martial prowesses: You gain a Spell Dice every time you sucessfuly damage a creature with a melee weapon.
-The dices are D6s and last 10 minutes before vanishing.
+You can cast spells using Spell Dices (SD) like a Wizard, except that yours depend on your martial prowesses: You gain a Spell Dice every time you successfuly damage a creature with a melee weapon.
+The dice are D6s and last 10 minutes before vanishing.
 You can only have 3 of them at a time.

 <details markdown="1">
 <summary>How GLOG spells work</summary>